RafaelHernandezDeLoa/Adv-Verilog-Labs/README.md

 # Adv-Verilog-Labs

-Consists of some projects I had to complete in this course which requires knowledge of Verilog, Systemverilog, C++, drivers, microcontroller concepts as well as experience using Vitis and Vivado
+Consists of some projects I had to complete in this course which requires knowledge of Verilog, SystemVerilog, C++, drivers, microcontroller concepts as well as experience using Vitis and Vivado

 The SPI, PS2, Midterm 2 and Final project was created with the microcontroller system that Pong P. Chu used in his book "PGA Prototyping by SystemVerilog Examples: Xilinx MicroBlaze
 MCS SoC Edition"